ixianslab/srh-data-science/README.md

         └── notebook_env.py  # A file with basic settings when working with Jupyter notebooks.

 ## Build a jupyter book

-In order to build a jupyter book run the folloing command:
+AN **HTML version** of the book can be built using the following command:

 `jupyter-book build mybookname/`